 There was a lot of walking, it was muddy, steep and there were leeches.
 So many leeches.

 Other than getting fitter we saw how the Iban live their lives, it was a unique homestay.
 The villagers farm pepper and rubber on steep mountain slopes along with all the other plants they consume.
 They have created their own Garden of Eden, carved out of the jungle.
+If you’d like to book a trip like this, find full details here.

 We also got a chance to go on a hunting and fishing trip with a few of the men, including the Chief and the wonderful and aptly named Rambo.
 We swam in a jungle stream, walked along the river for hours to find fish and waterfalls and D tried his hand at spear fishing.
 He was the only one of we 4 tourists to catch a fish.